aliireza/ddio-bench/experiments/process-time/README.md

 # Processing Time Experiment

 This experiment reproduces the results presented in Section 5.2 of [our paper][ddio-atc-paper].
 The goal is to measure the performance of DDIO (i.e., PCIe read/write hit rate) while processing packets.
-We use fastclick's `WorkPackage` element to vary the amount of computation per packet by calling the `std::mt1993` random number generator multiple times, see [here][workpackage-wiki].
+We use Fastclick's `WorkPackage` element to vary the amount of computation per packet by calling the `std::mt1993` random number generator multiple times, see [here][workpackage-wiki].

 `make run` runs these experiments.
 NPF automatically generates the output as CSVs and PDFs.